 Instead, focus on your strength—that is, your spike—even at the expense of other aspects of your application.

-Perhaps you're being recruited for a sport?
-Then you don’t need to be great at academics at all—just good enough to get through college.
+Are you being recruited for a sport?
+Then you don't need to be great at academics at all—just good enough to get through college.
 Focus the rest of the time on getting better at your sport.

 Remember, no one cares that Tom Brady isn't a mathematician or that Mark Zuckerberg isn't a gymnast.